n0-computer/iroh-workshop-omniopencon2025/README.md

 <iroh.computer/discord> channel `#workshop`

-matrix room, for those that don't like discord: `#iroh-workshop:matrix.org`

 # Wifi

 You can use any wifi.
 You will *always* be able to establish a connection as long as you are connected to the internet in some way.

-I brought my own fast wifi for sending around a lot of data:
+Here is a phone hotspot in case conference wifi does not work:

-SSID: `iroh` or `iroh-5g`
+SSID: `iroh`
 Pass: `movethebytes`

 # Exercises